 Another very common scenario is one in which someone who has been enabling another person is afraid to set limits because she fears it will destroy the person who is so “weak.”
 Obviously, when someone is in a vulnerable position, confrontation is not a good idea.
 If it could put the person “over the edge,” or if he truly would not be able to take care of himself, to cut him off would be cruel.
 But in many situations, a family is enabling someone to stay sick and dependent because they see him as too weak and unable.
 It is often time to clear up that distortion and see him as a fat little bird who needs to be pushed out of the nest so that he can learn to fly.

 The point is this: Obtain a realistic view of the person you are talking to, and be aware of your tendencies to do the following:

 - See as “all good” or “all bad”

 - See as overly needy or fragile

 As you become aware of your distortions, look also at the behaviors and choices these distortions lead you to make, and use that awareness to make the changes you need to make.

 Don’t let fear prevent you from being yourself and building the best relationships possible.
 You can set limits with other people and still be a loving person.
-Read the award-winning book, Boundaries, and learn when to say yes and how to say no in any situation.
-Now Updated & Expanded!
+Read The New York Times bestseller, Boundaries, and learn when to say yes and how to say no in any situation.
 Learn More